IBM/vmwaresolutions/vcd/vmwaretools/index.md

 ###  <a name="install"></a>Install Preparation

-From the Virtual Machines View of the vDC, you can check to see what versions of VMWare Tools are installed on the VMs as well as to determine if VMWare Tools is installed at all.
+From the Virtual Machines View of the vDC, you can check to see what versions of VMware Tools are installed on the VMs as well as to determine if VMware Tools is installed at all.

 To change the properties that are viewed for the VMs:
 - Select the `List View` to change from Tile View (this is default)
-- Select the `Column Data` to display (check `VMWare Tools Version`)
+- Select the `Column Data` to display (check `VMware Tools Version`)
 - _Optionally you can filter by the name of the VM_

 <img src="images/0-properties.png" style="border: 1px solid black">

-Note the version of VMWare Tools or determine that VMWare Tools is not installed.
+Note the version of VMware Tools or determine that VMware Tools is not installed.

 <img src="images/1-not-installed.png" style="border: 1px solid black">

-To install / upgrade VMWare Tools from the environment, select the VM and from the Action Menu select `Install VMWare Tools`
+To install / upgrade VMware Tools from the environment, select the VM and from the Action Menu select `Install VMware Tools`

 <img src="images/2-mount-cd.png" style="border: 1px solid black">

-Note the task completed `Installed VMWare Tools on Virtual Machine`.
+Note the task completed `Installed VMware Tools on Virtual Machine`.
 This DOES NOT actually imply that the Tools were installed, this only tells you that the virtual CDROM/Media is available from the VM.

 <img src="images/3-mounted-cd.png" style="border: 1px solid black">

 Back to: [Menu](#toc)

-###  <a name="linux"></a>Install VMWare Tools on Linux
+###  <a name="linux"></a>Install VMware Tools on Linux

-The following will walk through installing VMWare Tools on a Linux VM.
+The following will walk through installing VMware Tools on a Linux VM.

 Once the Media is made available in the [Install Preparation](#install) section, we need to prepare the VM to mount the Media.
 The following commands will mount and copy the install media to the VM.